 3. The Cash Flow Statement: Tracking Cash Movement

-Cash Flow from Operating Activities: Cash generated from core business activities (e.g., net profit, adjustments for non-cash items, changes in working capital).
+Cash Flow from Operating Activities: Cash generated from your core business activities, like sales and services.

-Cash Flow from Financing Activities: Cash obtained from loans or investments, or paid out as dividends.
+Cash Flow from Financing Activities: Cash flows from external sources, such as loans or investments.

 Net Cash from Operating Activities | $54,000 |